IBM/satellite-iot/README.md

 - For the Cluster, select `Control plane`.
 - For the Zone, select a unique zone such as `zone-1`.
 - Click `Assign host`.
->>NOTE: When you assign the hosts to the control plane, IBM bootstraps your machine.
-This process might take a few minutes to complete.
-During the bootstrapping process, the Health of your machine changes from Ready to Provisioning.
+>>NOTE: This process might take a few minutes to complete.
-- Repeat these steps for each host.
-Make sure that you assign each host to a different zone so that you spread all three hosts across all three zones, such as `zone-1`, `zone-2`, and `zone-3`.
+- Repeat these steps for each host and make sure you select unique zone, such as `zone-1`, `zone-2` and `zone-3`.
 - From the Hosts tab, verify that your hosts are successfully assigned to the Satellite control plane.
 The assignment is successful when an IP address is added to your host and the Health status changes to Normal.

 ### 4. Create a Red Hat OpenShift cluster that will live on your satellite location